isomerpages/tp-virtualcampus/_explore/01f-lead.md

 Professor Mahbubani closed up the session by sharing his thoughts on the difference in cultures across different nations and how it affects decision-making, finding a balance on individual rights and collective responsibilities, appreciation for ASEAN, and finally advice on risk taking for Singapore youth.

+<a href="https://youtu.be/dca3nQVgud8" target="_blank">Watch all the insightful views from Professor Mahbubani here!</a>

 <table>
     <tr>
         <td style="width:50%"><image src="{{site.baseurl}}/images/BeInvolved-LEADsummitKishore1.png" style="display:block;margin-left:auto;margin-right:auto;" alt="Lead Summit1"></image>